 Colombia Travel Tips

-Colombia is South America’s second most populated country and also houses 10% of the world’s biodiversity.
-The country is emerging from the dark shadow with a reputation for kidnapping and drugs to now become a highlight of many people’s visits to South America.
-Fans of history and archaeology will enjoy Bogota’s many museums but will be in heaven at the Tierradentro, Lost City and San Agustín sites.
-There’s also beautiful beaches here, wild dancing, delicious food, and great nightlife.
+Colombia is South America’s second most populated country and it also houses 10% of the world’s biodiversity.
+The country is emerging from a dark shadow with a reputation for kidnapping and drugs to become the highlight of many people’s visits to South America.
+Fans of history and archaeology will enjoy Bogota’s many museums but will be truly impressed by the Tierradentro, Lost City and San Agustín sites.
+Beyond the history, you can also find beautiful beaches, wild dancing, delicious food, and great nightlife here.

-- Accommodation: Most hostel dorm rooms cost between $6 – 10 USD per night.
-Hotels cost around $30 USD per night for either single or double.
+- Accommodation – Most hostel dorm rooms cost between $15-20 USD per night.
+Hotels cost around $50 USD per night for either single or double.

-- Food: In cities, you’ll find smaller places filled with locals taking advantage of set lunches that are a great experience.
+- Food – In cities, you’ll find smaller places filled with locals taking advantage of set lunches that are a great experience.
 These can cost as little as $3 USD.
-If you’re looking if you are just looking for anything, most western dishes will cost about $7 USD for a burger, sandwich, or pizza with something just like home will cost $10-15 USD for a meal and a drink.
+If you’re looking for something more basic, most western dishes will cost about $7 USD for a burger, sandwich, or pizza.
 Grocery shopping is very cheap, costing about $40 USD a week.
-The most popular street snack are empanadas, which cost as little as $1 USD.
+The most popular street snacks are empanadas that are as little as $1 USD.

 Money Saving Tips

-- Get a Student Card – If you’re a student, be sure to bring your card as you get discounts at many of the museums and tourist sites in the country.
+- Get a student card – If you’re a student, be sure to bring your card to get discounts at many of the museums and tourist sites in the country.

 - Negotiate – Prices for bus tickets and taxis are sometimes negotiable, so try to haggle to bring the costs down.
 In the off season, you can also negotiate discounts of guesthouses if you have good Spanish skills.